halfbrained/cuda_lsp/readme/options_description.md

         * typeparameter

 * auto_append_bracket - after selecting a method in code completion listbox try to append parentheses automatically if they are missing

+* hard_filter - autocompletion items will be filtered more strictly (only from beginning of the word and only same letter case).

+* use_cache - simple caching of autocompletion results. improves speed.